I WILL SURVIVE! HEY HEY!

 - Single-ply toilet paper (the porta-potties only get serviced once a day)

-- Garbage bags and zipper-type baggies. (more than enough for all of your garbage—it’s good to bring extra for MOOP that accumulates during the event)
+- Sturdy garbage bags and zipper-type baggies (more than enough for all of your garbage—it’s good to bring extra for MOOP that accumulates during the event)

 - A plan to carry out all your trash